sinProject-Inc/talk/docs/30-git/10-git-branches-and-commits.md

 Docs: Git Branches and Commits #743
 ```

-If there are multiple commits in the same branch, provide additional detailed information.
+If there are multiple commits in the same branch, provide additional details.

 ```bash
 Docs: Git Branches and Commits #743 Update docs